10 Operations and Analytics

 graphics_theme_1

 Our simulated data approximates the actual data very well.
-It should; we know we used an exponential distribution to fit the data.
+It should, we know that we used an exponential distribution to fit the data.
+We’ll look at a few different methods for fitting distributions later on.
+For now, let’s finish this exercise.

 If we decreased order times by fifty percent, how would it change the average wait time?